netcrop/conagent/README.md

 # Conagent
 Conagent is a Openssh key managment script, written in Bash/Python3.

-  It can be used to create and distribute Openssh keys across virtual machines.
+  Create, distribute and manage Openssh keys across virtual machines and dockers.
 ## Install, maintain and uninstall

 * For linux/unix system: